digital-land/digital-land.info/application/templates/pages/guidance/specifications/design-code.md

 -   permanent - it doesn't change when the dataset is updated

 If you don't use a reference already, you will need to create one.
 This can be a short set of letters or numbers.
-The design code area may have the same reference as the design code.
+This reference may be the same as the design code if only one design code applies to the area.

-Example: `DC01`
+Example: `DCA01`

 ### name

 This will be the display name of the page hosting data about this design code area on our website.

-Example: `Felpersham town centre design code area`
+Example: `Felpersham town centre`

 ### geometry